-- As the Investigator you are charged will the task of collecting statement and evidence related to the complaint. - During the investigation, the Complainant and Respondents must have equal opportunity to submit statements, evidence, and provide witnesses. - The investigator must not restrict either the respondent nor complainant from discussing the allegations under investigation. - The Complainant and Respondent have the right to discuss the allegations under investigation with others in order to obtain evidence supporting their statement or to receive necessary support/advice/advocacy. - The participation in a grievance process is often a difficult circumstance and the Complainant and Respondent may need emotional or personal support.
+- As the Investigator you are charged will the task of collecting statement and evidence related to the complaint. - During the investigation, the reporting parties must have equal opportunity to submit statements, evidence, and provide witnesses. - The investigator must not restrict either the respondent nor complainant from discussing the allegations under investigation. - The reporting parties have the right to discuss the allegations under investigation with others in order to obtain evidence supporting their statement or to receive necessary support/advice/advocacy. - The participation in a grievance process is often a difficult circumstance and the reporting party may need emotional or personal support.